Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Comparative Analyses, Mix and Match, and Extensions

-This section aims to demonstrate the difference in the results obtained by each formulation in Sec.~\ref{sec:mathematical_modeling}.
-To this end, we perform two comparisons.
-First, we compare the number of satellites and the delivered coverage for SCLP, PSCLP, and MCLP.
-The purpose of this comparative analysis is to provide evidence of the direct relationship between the number of satellites and the percentage coverage delivered by the constellation.
-Second, we compare the discontinuous coverage figures of merit, \textit{i.e.,} percent coverage, MRT, and ART, obtained by MCLP, MMRT, and MART.
-This comparison seeks to showcase the influence of orbital distribution while fixing the number of satellites in the discontinuous coverage metrics.
+This section performs two comparative analyses between the five formulations of Sec.~\ref{sec:mathematical_modeling}.
+First, we compare the number of satellites and percentage coverage for SCLP, PSCLP, and MCLP.
+The purpose of this comparative analysis is to highlight the impact of the constellation's number of satellites on the percentage coverage delivered.
+Second, we compare the discontinuous coverage figures of merit, that is, percent coverage, MRT, and ART, obtained by MCLP, MMRT, and MART.
+This comparison seeks to showcase that given a fixed number of satellites, their orbital distribution significantly impacts the discontinuous coverage metrics.
 Table~\ref{table:comp_review_v1} presents a review of the features considered in each formulation, discriminating them either as an optimization objective or constraints.

-Table~\ref{table:comp_1} presents the number of satellites and the delivered coverage of the optimal constellations obtained by SCLP, PSCLP, and MCLP.
-The green colored cells indicate the objective of the optimization.
-The SCLP-based constellation requires 20 satellites to deliver continuous coverage, while the PSCLP-based one requires 13 satellites to deliver at least \SI{80}{\%} coverage, indicating that the \SI{20}{\%} difference is achieved by adding seven satellites to the constellation.
-Furthermore, the results obtained by PSCLP and MCLP show a drop in coverage close to \SI{2}{\%} by removing one satellite from the constellation.
+Table~\ref{table:comp_1} presents the number of satellites and the delivered coverage of the optimal constellations obtained by SCLP, PSCLP, and MCLP, where gray cells indicate the optimization's objective.
+The SCLP constellation requires eight satellites to deliver continuous coverage, while the PSCLP constellation requires six satellites to deliver at least \SI{85}{\%} coverage, indicating that the \SI{15}{\%} difference is achieved by adding two satellites to the constellation.
+The comparison between the MCLP and PSCLP constellations shows the trade-off between constellation configuration cost (i.e., number of satellites), and the delivered coverage.